 We recognise that your business is unique, but consistent across all client bases, there is key information we need from you to enable us to begin our a tailored project plan for your organisation.

-In order to get the most from Safecall you’ll need to promote the service within your organisation.
+In order to get the most from Safecall you’ll need to promote your speak up service within your organisation.
 You can choose to use or adapt Safecall’s pre-prepared material including posters, wallet cards, pop-out cards, FAQ’s and launch communications.

 One of the simplest and most effective ways to promote the service is to include links to;